-Linked to the Least Performing of the Nasdaq-100[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index
+Linked to the Least Performing of the Nasdag-100[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index

-- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index, due February 3, 2028 (the "Notes") are expected to price on January 31, 2025 and expected to issue on February 5, 2025. - Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of at least 9.25% per annum (at least 0.7709% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 70.00% of its Starting Value, assuming the Notes have not been called.
-The actual contingent coupon rate will be determined on the pricing date. - Beginning on May 5, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+- The Contingent Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100[®] Index, the Russell 2000[®] Index and the S&P 500[®] Index, due February 3, 2028 (the "Notes") priced on January 31, 2025 and will issue on February 5, 2025. - Approximate 3 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of 9.25% per annum (0.7709% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 70.00% of its Starting Value, assuming the Notes have not been called. - Beginning on May 5, 2025, callable monthly at our option for an amount equal to the principal amount plus the relevant Contingent Coupon Payment, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
 At maturity you will also receive a final Contingent Coupon Payment if the closing level of each Underlying on the final Observation Date is greater than or equal to 70.00% of its Starting Value. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711FSD0.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$930.50 and \$970.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$982.00 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
-See "Risk Factors" beginning on page PS-11 of this pricing supplement and "Structuring the Notes" on page PS-27 of this pricing supplement for additional information.
+See "Risk Factors" beginning on page PS-11 of this pricing supplement and "Structuring the Notes" on page PS-26 of this pricing supplement for additional information.